 Message from the Deputy Minister of Education

-All changes to Alberta Education requirements contained in this document are effective September 1, 2022 and/or January 3, 2023.
+All changes to Alberta Education requirements contained in this document are effective September 1, 2023.

-Original approved by Andre Tremblay, Deputy Minister of Education, August 25, 2022.
-Amendment approved January 3, 2023.
+Original approved by Lora Pillipow, Deputy Minister of Education, August 23, 2023.

 The education of our students is fundamental to shaping a preferred provincial, national and global future.
 It is also essential in maintaining Alberta’s standard of living and ensuring our global competitiveness.
-Our education system must simultaneously prepare the citizens of tomorrow while equipping our students with the knowledge and skills they need to be successful in a rapidly changing economy and society.
+Our education system must simultaneously prepare students to be responsible citizens while equipping them with the foundational knowledge and skills they need to lead meaningful, fulfilling lives and to succeed in a changing economy.

 Alberta Education’s business plan describes directions that will help our young people get the education they need.
 The outcomes, key objectives and performance measures in the plan reflect Alberta Education’s leadership role in developing programs for students, setting standards for education, communicating these expectations to our stakeholders and supporting improvements to meet student needs.

 Schools have the responsibility to provide instructional programs that ensure students meet the provincial high school completion requirements and will be prepared for entry into the workplace or post‑secondary studies.
 As well, schools are to ensure that students understand the rights and responsibilities of citizenship, and have the skills and virtues to pursue learning throughout their lives.

 The Guide is developed by Alberta Education for the use of administrators, counsellors, teachers and other parties engaged in the delivery of quality education.
 It is consistent with the objectives and underlying principles of the Education Act, and contains key requirements and other information for the implementation of education programming and the operation of schools.

 Purposes of the Guide

 The Guide serves the following purposes:

 - to support Alberta Education’s objective of providing consistent direction while encouraging flexibility and discretion at the local level